D-Luyao-Wang/AMLS_21-22_SN18036523/README.md

 ### 2. Task A. Binary classifier

-The file name `task1data` in `dataforproject` file is training data for Task A.
+The file name `task1data` in `preprocessed` file is training data for Task A.

-The file name `test` in `dataforproject` file is testing data for Task A.
+The file name `test` in `preprocessed` file is testing data for Task A.

 `task1svm.ipynb`  use Support Vector Machine to build binary classifier